 You can configure an IPSec VPN tunnel between the gateway of your corporate network and a Zscaler Enforcement Node (ZEN).
 Zscaler recommends configuring two separate VPNs to two different ZENs for high availability.
 If the primary IPSec VPN tunnel or if an intermediate connection goes down, all traffic is then rerouted through the backup IPSec VPN tunnel to the backup ZEN.

-Zscaler IPSec tunnels support a soft limit of 200 Mbps per tunnel.
-If your organization wants to forward more than 200 Mbps of traffic, Zscaler recommends you configure more IPSec VPN tunnels as needed.
-For example, if you organization forwards 400 Mbps of traffic, you can configure two primary VPN tunnels and two backup VPN tunnels.
-If your organization processes 600 Mbps of traffic, you would configure three primary VPN tunnels and three backup VPN tunnels.
+Zscaler IPSec tunnels support a limit of 200 Mbps for each public source IP address.
+If your organization wants to forward more than 200 Mbps of traffic, Zscaler recommends configuring more IPSec VPN tunnels with different public source IP addresses.
+For example, if your organization forwards 400 Mbps of traffic, you can configure two primary VPN tunnels and two backup VPN tunnels.
+If your organization forwards 600 Mbps of traffic, you can configure three primary VPN tunnels and three backup VPN tunnels.

 Ensure that you have the following information for each tunnel: